Mobility scooter: Description

 A mobility scooter has a seat over three, four or more wheels, sometimes a flat area or foot plates for the feet, and handlebars or a delta-style steering arrangement in front to turn the steerable wheels.
 The seat may swivel to allow access when the front is blocked by the handlebars.
 Mobility scooters are usually battery powered.
 A battery or two is stored on board the scooter and is charged via an onboard or separate battery charger unit from standard electric power.
 Gasoline-powered scooters may also be available in some countries, though they are rapidly being replaced by electric models.
 User-powered scooters are propelled by a lever used in a push-pull rowing motion to provide exercise and mobility at the same time.

 The tiller, with forward/reverse directions and speed controls, is the steering column central at the front of the scooter.
 The tiller may contain other features also, for example, a speed limiter, lighting controls (for nighttime use) and turn signals.
 A battery use indicator is also often included.
 Forward/reverse direction can be controlled by thumb paddles, finger controls, or a switch.
 There are two types of mobility scooters: front-wheel drive (FD) or rear-wheel drive (RD).
 The front-wheel drive is usually a smaller device and is best used indoors.
 Rider weight capacity is a minimum of 170 lb generally upwards to 980 lb maximum.
 The rear-wheel drive is used both indoors and outdoors with rider weight capacity of 350 lb.
 A heavy duty rear-drive can carry up to 500 lb, varying by manufacturer.

+The device is also sometimes referred to as an electric convenience vehicle (ECV).

 Mobility scooters come in various types: